TeelichtFoxy/SongBeamer-OBS-Scene-Switcher/README.md

 14. Set up the script with the ```scenes``` and set the ```refreshinterval```

-15. Close the window and see [Usage](https://github.com/TeelichtFoxy/SongBeamer-OBS-Scene-Switcher#usage) to learn how to use this Program
+15. Close the window and Restart your PC

+16. See [Usage](https://github.com/TeelichtFoxy/SongBeamer-OBS-Scene-Switcher#usage) to learn how to use this Program
 ## Usage

 1. Open SongBeamer